GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

   i64 @norm_vector(%struct.vector3d* %0)
 ```

-The heapster environment contains all the types, global definitions,
+The Heapster environment contains all the types, global definitions,
 external references and functions from the loaded module.
 In our first
 example we will focus on the `add` function.

 #### 4. Writing heapster types for your functions

-The Heapster type for the `add` function is rather simpl:
+The Heapster type for the `add` function is rather simple:

 ```
 "().arg0:int64<>, arg1:int64<> -o arg0:true, arg1:true, ret:int64<>"